 A big thank you to Tom for his time, for sharing his thoughts and for a mighty fine cup of tea.

-As always, we welcome your feedback on The Digital Brew so please feel free to leave comments below.
-We are always on the lookout for interesting topics for future episodes, so please do not hestitate to get in touch if you would like to be involved.
+We are always on the lookout for interesting topics for future episodes, so please do not hesitate to get in touch if you would like to be involved.